-The Bible tells us one of the primary reasons Jesus came to earth was to start building his church, his ekklesia (Strong's Concordance #G1577), a spiritual community of believers built on faith in Him that He would directly lead (Matthew 16:18, Ephesians 5:23).
-The means by which God would achieve this goal would be through His spirit in believers who were to tell others or "witness" about Christ and what he taught (Acts 1:7 - 8).
+The New Testament reveals to us one of the primary reasons Jesus came to earth was to start building his church, his ekklesia (Strong's Concordance #G1577), a spiritual community of believers built on faith in Him that He would directly lead (Matthew 16:18, Ephesians 5:23).
+The means by which God would achieve this goal of starting churches would be through His spirit in believers who were to tell others or "witness" about Christ and what he taught (Acts 1:7 - 8).

 The birth of the New Testament church Christ spoke about began on the Day of Pentecost in 30 A.D.
 God first gave His spirit to 120 disciples who had heard Jesus speak during his ministry, then he inspired Peter to give a powerful message that led to the conversion of at least 3,000 others (Acts 1:15, 2:41).
 Who were the 3,000 people who repented of their sins and became Christians?

 Scripture states that on this special Feast day there were people in Jerusalem visiting who lived in Asia, Mesopotamia, Parthia, Persia (Elamites), Media, Egypt, Libya, Judea, Arabia and Crete, as well as the Roman provinces of Cappadocia, Pontus, Phrygia and Pamphylia (Acts 2:9 - 11).
 There were even Jews and proselytes from Rome who came to keep this Holy Day and were among the first to hear the gospel not directly from Christ but from his followers (verse 10).

 These converted people took God's truth back to their homelands and became the seeds from which a new fellowship could sprout.
 It did not take long before Christian churches began to spring up like wildfire around the known world.